megaease/easeagent/doc/development-guide.md

 `[domain]` and `[namespace]` are defined by `AgentPlugin` interface implementations.

-The `type` is provided by `Interceptor` interface implementation's `getType()` method, and this method need return a String value like 'tracing', 'metric', and 'redirect' which are already defined by Easeagent, or any other user-defined keyword.
+The `type` is provided by the `Interceptor` interface implementation's `getType()` method, and this method needs to return a String value like 'tracing', 'metric', and 'redirect' which are already defined by Easeagent, or any other user-defined keyword.

 This prefix `plugin.[domain].[namespace].[type]` is used to maintained configuration for this `Interceptor`, and in this `Interceptor` developer can get its configuration by the `getConfig()` method of the `Context` param.

 The `AgentPlugin` interface also includes the `Order` interface that defines the order of the plugins, which is related to plugin orchestration.
-Plugin orchestration will be described in [Plugin Orchestration](#plugin-orchestration) section.
+Plugin orchestration will be described in the [Plugin Orchestration](#plugin-orchestration) section.

 ### A Simple Plugin Example